… And Facebook for All

 So, are you on Facebook?
 About 1.6 billion users are, as of this writing.
 But, wait, not so fast.
 Is that number truly accurate?
 Absolutely not.
 After all (and for different reasons), my husband and I each have more than one account.
 Do you?
 Even if you don’t, I bet you’ve got at least one friend who does, and probably lots more.

-And that is perfectly all right, and is absolutely permitted by Facebook (although they’d like to change that).
+And that is perfectly all right, and is absolutely permitted by the site (although they’d like to change that).

 There’s a lot else to it, at least on a general basis.
 But it’s still a valuable business tool for any Social Media Marketing Campaign.

-The Best Parts of Facebook for Social Media Marketing
+The Best Parts of the site for Social Media Marketing

 Facebook’s main virtues, when it comes to your business, can currently be divided into three basic areas: